ballerina-platform/ballerina-release/dependabot/README.md

 ## Update Dependencies in Extensions

-`update_dependencies_in_pipeline.py` script will bump dependencies in extensions.
+`update_dependencies_in_pipeline.py` script will update dependencies in extensions.

 Parameters:
-1. Retrigger a failed dependency bump workflow (true/false) - This flag is so that intermediate dependencies will not be bumped to latest, if this set to true
+1. Retrigger a failed dependency update workflow (true/false) - This flag is so that intermediate dependencies will not be updated to latest, if this set to true

-2. Ballerina Lang Version - If an empty string is passed the workflow will bump all extensions to the latest available version.
-This is mandatory if the "Retrigger a failed dependency bump workflow" is set to true.
+2. Ballerina Lang Version - If an empty string is passed the workflow will update all extensions to the latest available version.
+This is mandatory if the "Retrigger a failed dependency update workflow" is set to true.

-3. Auto Merge PRs - This will stop auto merging the dependency bump PRs if set to true.
+3. Auto Merge PRs - This will stop auto merging the dependency update PRs if set to true.

 4. Event Type (Optional) - USed to differentiate scheduled jobs from manual trigger.